eStukas/Inventorizacijos-sistema/README.md

   EN
 ## About This Project

----Inventorization system for a IT focused school---
+---A prototype for an inventorization system for a IT focused school---

+Made using Laravel and React